 - Ovarian problems: A baby girl may have an extra ovary, extra tissue attached to an ovary, or structures called ovotestes that have both male and female tissue.

 - Uterus and cervix problems: A baby girl may be born with an extra cervix and uterus, a half-formed uterus, or a blockage of the uterus.
-Usually, girls born with half a uterus and half a vagina are missing the kidney on the same side of the body.
+Usually, girls born with one half a uterus and one half a vagina are missing the kidney on the same side of the body.